 Soccer Shoes and Socks for Monks at Phajoding

 Soccer Shoes and Socks for monks at Phajoding Monastery

 Mike Scellick of Ephtata Athletic Club in Ephrata, WA, donated 26 pairs of soccer socks and 16 pairs of soccer shoes in various sizes for the young monks of Phajoding Monastery in Thimpu, Bhutan.
 Bhutan Cultural Exchange transported the shoes and socks to Bhutan from Spokane, Washington and arranged for their delivery to the monastery in April, 2017.

 Wireless Sound System for Rinpung Dzong

 In April 2017, we installed a new wireless sound system at the Rinpung Dzong in Paro, Bhutan in advance of the annual Tshechu Festival In 2017 the festival was held from April 7 through the 11th.
 The sound system was a huge success.
 For the first time ever, an audience of 3,000+ people a day were able to clearly hear the master of ceremonies, the singers, musicians, and the jesters.
 We provided four new powered speakers, a mixer board, 10 wireless microphones with rechargeable batteries and charger packs.
 Bhutan Cultural Exchange donated the equipment along with air freight from Spokane, Washington to Bangkok, Thailand and the expertise of Gene Colburn to install and test the system.
-Gene also trained a Bhutanese sound engineer to run the system in years to come.
+Gene also trained a several Bhutanese to run the system.